ebiwd/EBI-Framework/README.md

 - Must be conscious to supply enough vital documentation/patterns, but without recreating the Foundation documentation
 - Do we keep documentation as one long file, or split into multiple...
 - Presently sample code blocks are kept to a minimum to keep the document shorter and increase our flexibility -- as our audience is devs, we may not need code samples at all, as code source should suffice?
-- Many of the color palette tags ( .primary-*, .secondary-a-*, .secondary-b-*, .complement-* ) appear to have no usage (wget + grep) and could likely be removed from the base style sheets.
+- Many of the colour palette tags ( .primary-*, .secondary-a-*, .secondary-b-*, .complement-* ) appear to have no usage (wget + grep) and could likely be removed from the base style sheets.
 We should survey, pilot in alpha.
 - Standardised feedback capturing

+## Outreach
+It is key that we reach out to the current EBI Compliance user base so we:

+1. Can fully accommodate the needs of content and data
+2. Ensure that users understand why these changes are being done, how it will benefit development, and how to make use of the changes

+### Methods of outreach
+Not all developers are in the same place, so we plan to make use of multiple channels:

+- Github: Many developers already live in the Github ecosystem, engaging them here will also fit well into the pull request/issue queue ecosystem.
+- Web Guidelines Committee: Not only does this facilitate exposure, but is an active forum for peer review.
+- Slack: A strong space for communication that can happen even in distributed teams.
+- Clinics: An offline space for developers to chat in depth, current thinking is to run in parallel with External Relations' monthly content clinics.
+   - Pattern library workshops: While separate from the core framework, it is interdependent
+- Showing: Launching the corporate site in the new framework will not only increase awareness but also lead by example.

+With the exception of clinics, all of these can be ongoing support/outreach efforts.
+Recommend the clinics continue as long as there is interest.

 ## Roadmap
 - v1.2: Guidance and templates for wide-screen content engagements;